 All grocery stores are arranged with fresh products along the outside edges.
 Namely, produce, meats, and dairy/dairy substitute items.
 GOOD NEWS!
 Most of these items are naturally gluten free!
 One grocery strategy that has helped my family eat healthier is to start the shopping trip by filling my cart with things from those edges.

 I start in the produce department by putting veggies into the cart, then fruits.
 The interesting thing that happens is you will find yourself putting more produce in your cart than you would had you stopped in that section at the end of your trip.
 I often need to grab a few other items but as the cart has been filled with lots of produce and some protein, those “extra” items become fillers and we’re left with a lot of veggies to eat when we get home.

 3. Limit Pre-Packaged Foods

 Take my advice from #2, then go home and create meals and snacks using those real, fresh ingredients.
 Instead of Hamburger Helper, make cabbage casserole, a simple stir fry, or zoodles.
-Think about making your own granola, having eggs instead of cereal for breakfast, and eating fruits and veggies for snacks.
+Think about making your own granola, having eggs, hot cooked cereal, or avocado toast instead of cereal for breakfast, and eating fruits and veggies for snacks.

 - Plentils from Enjoy Life Foods